On Many-Body Localization for Quantum Spin Chains: The General Step

-We will use a closely related estimate to handle a graph of size $L_j$ touching a block $\bar{\bar{b}}^{(j)}$ and/or blocks $\bar{\bar{b}}^{(i)}$ with $i < j$.
-We have an exponential factor like $\varepsilon^{L_j}$ to work with, but the decay can be spread out over the blocks as well as the graph, and we get at least $1/6$ of the original decay rate.
-This is how we handle state sums that occur in any graphical sum.
+This result on metric equivalence is used in a number of places to handle situations where graphs of size $L_j$ touch a block $\bar{\bar{b}}^{(j)}$ and/or blocks $\bar{\bar{b}}^{(i)}$ with $i < j$.
+We have an exponential factor like $\varepsilon^{L_j}$ to work with, but the decay has to be spread out over the blocks as well as the graph.
+But with metric equivalence, we get at least $1/6$ of the original decay rate.
+This also allows us to handle the associated state sums as well, while preserving exponential decay.
 Similar issues arise in the single-body analysis of \cite{Imbrie2014a}, but they were easier to handle because state sums were linear (rather than exponential) in the volume, so collars could be chosen logarithmic (rather than linear) in the volume of a block.